 Prior to the 1960s, violence was frequently used on both sides during labor disputes.
 In some instances – such as the Matewan coal strikes in West Virginia in the 1920, the use of club-swinging Pinkerton security and countless other clashes between labor and management—deadly force was freely used to quash labor and prevent workers from being heard.

 Civil Rights and Labor

 The face of the workplace has changed as a direct result of the work of Dr. King.
 Today, you are far less likely to see all-white businesses or upper management composed exclusively of white men.
-Companies like Advance Systems and others celebrate diversity at every level of their organization.
+Companies like Mitrefinch and others celebrate diversity at every level of their organization.
 And much of that is due to the civil rights work of Dr. King.